owolabioromidayo/owolabioromidayo.github.io/_posts/2026-02-08-Implementing-a-High-Performance-Aligner.md

 Profile before optimizing.
 I assumed suffix array construction was the main bottleneck.
 Turns out FM-Index construction was equally as bad.

 The Occ sample rate thing.
 I didn't understand what the Occ sample rate was really doing until I implemented it.
-It's a checkpoint system - you don't need to store counts at every position, just sample periodically and calculate intermediate values on the fly.
+It's a checkpoint system  so we don't store counts at every position, we can just sample periodically and calculate intermediate values on the fly.

 ## Conclusion